Kick101/vaults/Ideas and Improvements/Projects/CSD/Description.md

 3. Scheduling: The platform should allow users to schedule tutoring sessions with their chosen tutor.
 It should also provide a calendar feature that displays the tutor's availability.
 4. Review system: The platform should allow users to leave reviews and ratings for tutors based on their experience.
 This can help other students make informed decisions about which tutor to choose.

+__Tutors Features__
+1. Profile management: Tutors can create and manage their own profiles on the platform, which includes information about their education, experience, areas of expertise, availability, and rates.
+2. Booking management: Tutors can manage their bookings and schedules through the platform, including accepting or declining tutoring requests, setting availability, and rescheduling appointments.
+3. Communication tools: Tutors can communicate with their students through the platform, either through a messaging system or a video conferencing tool.
+This allows them to provide personalized support and answer questions in real-time.
+4. Content creation: Tutors can create and upload their own study materials, such as notes, practice problems, and quizzes, to share with their students.
+5. Payment management: Tutors can manage their payments through the platform, including setting their rates, tracking their earnings, and receiving payment for their services.
+6. Reviews and feedback: Tutors can receive feedback from their students through the platform, which can help them improve their teaching skills and build their reputation on the platform.